Neuroscience has demonstrated that all mammals share a ubiquitous developmental attachment mechanism and a common stress-regulating neurophysiology.

 When survival energy remains bound in the organism, a state of dysregulation ensues — hypervigilance, anxiety, depression linked with repressed anger or explosive rage, dissociation, numbing, fragmentation of the personality, impaired memory, low worth and negative beliefs, social adaptations (such as caretaking, co-dependency, avoidance of attachment, etc.), well as a host of physical/medical symptoms.
 As a result of losing the ability to self-regulate, humans turn to addictions, self-medicating, self-harm, disordered eating patterns, and other repetitive or risky behaviours in order to numb pain, manage emotions, feel alive and as a substitute for nurturing relationships with other members of our species.
 Sometimes tics or other displacement behaviours manifest, echoing the larger movement sequence that was unable to be completed.
 This is also true for any other mammals facing similar challenges in sub-optimal, confined or adverse conditions, including equines.

 This is not to say that all stress is bad.
 The Yerkes-Dodson law indicates that a certain amount of stress is beneficial to support the development of resiliency and encourage learning.
 Eustress is stress that is viewed as being meaningful in some way leading to a valued outcome.
 However, this it true only to a point; stress that surpasses a certain threshold or unrelenting stressors that routinely take the body out of its window of tolerance into survival physiology are harmful in the long run.
 Frameworks drawn from Somatic Experiencing® and the polyvagal theory provide clues that can help identify where humans and equines are in the stress or activation cycle and adjust activities accordingly.
+For more information about this topic, the following resources may be of interest:

 The Myth of the Flight Animal